smol-ai/developer/readme.md

 git clone https://github.com/smol-ai/developer.git
 cd developer
-poetry install # install dependencies. pip install poetry if you need
+poetry install # install dependencies. pip install poetry if you need poetry shell #if you dont run this it will not work

 # run
 python main.py "a HTML/JS/CSS Tic Tac Toe Game" # defaults to gpt-4-0613